Iowa Assessments (Iowa Test)

 Science:

-In the Science section, each question is designed to test a student’s understanding of science.
+In the Science Section, each question is designed to test a student’s understanding of science.
 Students must choose the best answer for each question.

 Iowa Assessments Science Sample Question